 A communication plan has a lot of moving parts, but we’re here to help: Here are the five critical details that you should include in every communication plan.

 In my experience, technology adoption should not be the goal—goals should drive adoption.
 A successful project vision aligns with the vision and values of your organization—a “golden thread” that connects everything your organization does.

-2. WHO: Target Audience and Segmentation
+2. Who: Target audience and segmentation

-3. WHAT: Key Positioning and Messaging
+3. What: Key positioning and messaging

 - Concise: Limit word count, use a ‘short burst’ strategy, use images when possible